sssssyf/Spe-TL/README.md

 # Spe-TL
-From Video to Hyperspectral: Hyperspectral Image-level Feature Extraction with Transfer Learning
+Sun, Y.; Liu, B.; Yu, X.; Yu, A.; Gao, K.; Ding, L. From Video to Hyperspectral: Hyperspectral Image-Level Feature Extraction with Transfer Learning.
+Remote Sens.
+2022, 14, 5118. https://doi.org/10.3390/rs14205118

 # Setup
 The correlation layer is implemented in CUDA using CuPy, and the CuPy installation requires to correspond to the CUDA version.